Alan-Mach/KMK-Mechanical-Keyboard/README.md

 ### Version 1
 I started with an ANSI 104 preset as a base to make changes from (the keyboard layout most people think of).

 Since a big feature of my keyboard is the left-hand numpad, I first moved the entire numpad and navigation keys to the other side.
 At this point in the process, I wanted the keyboard to have a windows where you could see the pcb aand wiring through, so I made a new key in the layout the same size as the Pi Pico to figure out where it could go.
+In addition to looking impressive, it would also make the keyboard thinner since the Pi Pico would not be vertically stacked under key switches.

 Additionally, since I wanted media keys, I also added 3 custom media keys of Mute, Volume Down, and Volume Up (they are in that order because that's the order they are in on my current keyboard) above the numpad.
 This was the only place that had space for more keys, but since there was space for a 4th key, I added the Print Screen key because I used it often.